epi2me-labs/wf-somatic-variation/docs/quickstart.md

 Currently, indel calling is supported only for `dna_r10` basecalling models.
 When the user specify an r9 model the workflow will automatically skip the indel processes and perform only the SNV calling.

+**Somatic structural variant (SV) calling with Nanomonsv**

+The workflow allows for the call of somatic SVs using long-read sequencing data.
+Starting from the paired cancer/control samples, the workflow will:
+1. Parse the SV signatures in the reads using `nanomonsv parse`
+2. Call the somatic SVs using `nanomonsv get`
+3. Filter out the SVs in simple repeats using `add_simple_repeat.py` (*optional*)
+4. Annotate transposable and repetitive elements using `nanomonsv insert_classify` (*optional*)

 **Output folder**

 The output directory has the following structure:
 ```
 output/